ICME-India/MicroSim/MultiPhysics_solver_modules/README.md

 Solver has to be compiled from the corresponding solver directory.
 For instance:

-> cd $FOAM_RUN/PFBinary/PFOFBinaryThermo
+> cd $FOAM_RUN/PFBinary/PFBinary

 > wclean

 > wmake

-Finally, switch to the case directory, e.g. binaryCooling:
+Finally, switch to the case directory, e.g. coolingAlZn:

-> cd $FOAM_RUN/PFBinary/binaryCooling
+> cd $FOAM_RUN/PFBinary/coolingAlZn

 To run the case with the default parameters, execute the following: